 Involvement of REA specialists and its subcontractors in the works performed at the BNPP site during maintenance preparation, conduct, and repair of BNPP- 1 (routine, medium and overhaul).

-Analysis and evaluation of the reactor vessel coupon samples.
+Analysis and evaluation of the reactor vessel surveillance specimen.

-Exchange of information on the units’ performance indicators in the frame of WANO.
+Exchange of information on the units’ performance indicators.

-Justification (verification) of the analysis of Russian NPPs upgrading, development of corresponding proposals and rendering technical assistance.

-Organization of annual seminars on Russian NPPs’ sites on such topics as operation, maintenance and repair, upgrading, technical assistance.
+To organize participation of Iranian specialist at annual seminars on Russian NPPs’ sites on such topics as operation, maintenance and repair, upgrading, technical assistance.

-Formation of a Technical and Engineering Support group of REA’s permanent representatives for operation supervision.

-Participation in the maintenance of the main components: turbines, generators, RCP, generator exciters, steam generators, reactor, reactor control and protection system, high-pressure feedwater heater, low pressure feedwater heater etc. of BNPP-1.
+Providing the Permanent Representatives among the list of companies stipulated in Appendix 1 for operation supervision on the basis of the Principal request.

+Performing Unplanned/emergency repair and maintenance at the shortest time by qualified manufacturing experts on the basis of the Principal request.

 Review, assessment and validation of the analysis made by the Principle.

-Supply of the required computer codes and softwares for technical support and training of principal personals.
+Supply of the required computer codes and softwares including training of Principal specialist.

 Assistance in verification and validation of computers codes and software’s developed by Principal.